horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 The rabbit-hole of modular forms began with elliptic functions at the start of the 1800s, $\pm 30$ years.
 It was the twilight years of the Enlightenment Era, about a century after Newton's Principia and 20 years after Euclid's death.
 The telescope had been used by Galileo 200 years ago, but innovations by Newtons and others during the 1700s greatly improved the quality of observations.

 Kepler's laws had been published around 1600, again nearly 200 years ago, and they gave an excellent approximation of the behaviors of heavenly bodies.
-However, it was Newton's innovations near 1700 that had fit Kepler's laws into a larger physics framework.
+However, it was Newton's mechanics, produced near 1700, that had fit Kepler's laws into a larger physics framework.

 The implications of Newton's theories had been an extremely popular topic over the last 100 years, and the fact that they so neatly explained the movement of heavenly bodies captivated not just the scientific community, but also many political figures.
 Colleges and dukes alike were willing to pay mathematicians and astronomers (careers which frequently overlapped) to collect astronomical data and determine the orbits of bodies.
 You would have a very happy duke if you discovered an asteroid, named it after the duke, and predicted when it would next be seen in the sky.